0AlexZhong0/0alexzhong0.github.io/content/posts/2022-03-04-my-contributions-at-zorbi.md

   - Technology
 ---

 I helped Zorbi scale from 0 to 20k+ users in March 2022.
 I have designed the UI/UX flow, made technical architectural decisions and built every feature I showcase below.
 The list is not extensive but highlights the major features I have made.
-The code snippets in this article is from my [portfolio-work] repository (https://github.com/0xYao/portfolio-work).
+The code snippets in this article is from my [portfolio-work](https://github.com/0xYao/portfolio-work) repo.

 # Key Zorbi GitHub Metrics